 - Sellers and realtors must comply with real estate disclosure law.
 Chapter 64.06 Revised Code of Washington (RCW) creates seller disclosure forms with questions about the property being sold.
 Real estate transactions include a seller disclosure statement, known as Form 17.
-You can get this form from your real estate agent, or copy the questions from RCW 64.06.020.
+You can get this form from your real estate agent or copy the questions from RCW 64.06.020.
 Form 17 asks if the seller knows of any soil contamination.
 Soil along the upper Columbia River valley (Figure 1, page 3) may be contaminated with metals.
 Sellers also are required to disclose "adverse material defects," which could include soil contamination.
-The disclosure requirements apply to both improved and unimproved properties, with some exceptions.
-If you have questions about Form 17, please seek legal advice. - EPA-directed soil sampling is ongoing in the upper Columbia River valley (Figure 1, page 3).
+The disclosure requirements apply to improved and unimproved properties, with some exceptions.
+If you have questions about Form 17, please seek legal advice. - Soil in upland and residential areas of the upper Columbia River valley has been sampled (Figure 1, page 3).
 You can learn more on EPA's website and Teck's website, or by calling EPA (see left). - You may test your soil.
 Ecology's Dirt Alert website has guidance about sampling soil for residential and commercial properties.
 For help understanding sampling procedures or results, you may contact the Washington State Department of Ecology (see left).